phenotypic.abc_.ImageEnhancer#

 e.g., sigma, kernel_size, clip_limit

 Applies the enhancement to an image.
-Returns a modified Image with enhanced enh_gray but unchanged RGB/gray/objects.
+Returns a modified Image with enhanced detect_mat but unchanged RGB/gray/objects.
 Handles copy/inplace logic and validates data integrity.

-Abstract static method implemented by subclasses.
+Abstract instance method implemented by subclasses.
 Performs the actual enhancement algorithm.
-Parameters are automatically matched to instance attributes.
+Access parameters via

-Static utility that creates a binary morphological footprint (disk, square, or diamond) for use in morphological operations.
+Static utility that creates a binary morphological shape (disk, square, or diamond) for use in morphological operations.

 Notes